WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 ### Education Contributor
 1. **Videos, podcasts, memes and articles** are great ways of sharing information to your peers.
-You can create wallet tutorial videos, insightful recorded discussions, articles or memes about Wasabi and privacy.
+You can create wallet tutorials, record insightful discussions, write articles or make memes about Wasabi and privacy.
 2. **Organizing events and doing presentations** about Wasabi Wallet and Bitcoin privacy.
 Connecting like-minded individuals, who want to take control of their own financial privacy and teaching them about the awesome tools that are available, can be life changing.
 3. **Helping and teaching new users**, once you are familiar with the software, is something that can't be underestimated.
 You can do this in any social media like Twitter, Telegram, Reddit etc or in your own neighborhood.

-:::tip [zkSNACKs Ltd.](https://zksnacks.com/) is known for compensating some of the educators when they consistently help out new users or create good content.
+:::tip [zkSNACKs Ltd.](https://zksnacks.com/) is known for compensating educators who consistently help out new users or create good content.
 The company is actively sponsoring Bitcoin events and organizing [Contribution Games](https://blog.wasabiwallet.io/coming-soon-contribution-games/).
 In case you have been contributing already, feel free to let other Wasabikas know by sending us a link in [Slack](https://join.slack.com/t/tumblebit/shared_invite/enQtNjQ1MTQ2NzQ1ODI0LWIzOTg5YTM3YmNkOTg1NjZmZTQ3NmM1OTAzYmQyYzk1M2M0MTdlZDk2OTQwNzFiNTg1ZmExNzM0NjgzY2M0Yzg).
 :::